Czech cuisine: Meat dishes

-Pork is the most common meat, making up over half of all meat consumption.
-Beef, veal and chicken are also popular.
-Pigs are often a source of meat in the countryside, since pork has a relatively short production time compared to beef.
+Pork is the most commonly consumed meat, making up over half of all meat consumption in the country.
+Many parts of the pig are consumed to reduce wastage.
+Pork cracklings (škvarky), ham (šunka) and bacon (slanina) are commonly eaten.
+Some dishes are cooked following a pig slaughter (zabijačka) such as pork blood soup (prdelačka).

-Jitrnice is the meat and offal of pork cut into tiny pieces, filled in a casing and closed with sticks.
+A popular way to consume meat is in the form of various types of sausages.
+Jitrnice is a sausage containing the minced meat and offal of pork cut.
 Meat from the neck, sides, lungs, spleen, and liver are cooked with white pastry, broth, salt, spices, garlic and sometimes onions.
-Klobása, known as kielbasa in the United States, is a smoked sausage-like product made from minced meat.
+Klobása, also known as kielbasa, is a smoked sausage-like product made from minced meat.
 It is spicy and durable.
 Jelito is a pork sausage-like product containing pork blood and pearl barley or pastry pieces.
 Tlačenka is a meat or poultry product consisting of little pieces of meat in jelly/aspic from connective tissue boiled into mush, served with onion, vinegar and bread.
 Ovar is a simple dish made from rather fatty pork meat (head or knuckle).
 These pieces of lower quality meat are boiled in salted water.
-Pork cracklings (škvarky) and bacon (slanina) are also eaten.
-Another popular pig slaughter (zabijačka) dish is pork blood soup (prdelačka).